GabbyV03/cosi-103a/recipeapp/src/src_docs.md

 # Smoke Tests (smoke.test.js)

 This file contains smoke tests for the application.
 This a quick first check to catch any major issues.

-## Test: 'renders app without crashing' and 'renders Team Page'
-This is a basic smoke test to ensure that the main `App` component and `TeamPage` component renders without throwing any errors.

-## Test: 'adds a new recipe into the list' and 'delete a new recipe'
-This test simulates the process of adding and deleting a recipe.
+For the page test, we only test 'renders app' and 'renders Team Page'; for the button test, we only test 'add' and 'delete' button.